justin-chhay/justin-chhay.github.io/README.md

 Building on my web development abilities through a personal project.
 * Officially started on ~~29.10.2019~~ 23.11.2019
 * by Justin Chhay
-> This might seem pretty barren at first, but I'll add onto it as I develop my skillset.
+> This might seem pretty barren at first, but I'll add onto it as I further develop my skillset.

 ***
 # Resource Links